Frequently Asked Questions

 Students can generally take any class at Kent State for which they meet the prerequisites and/or placement criteria.
-Careful coordination with the middle/high school guidance counselor is necessary in order to be sure all middle/high school requirements are being fulfilled.
-Admitted students will meet with their College Credit Plus advisor to select and register for classes and should do so in consultation with their middle/high school guidance counselor.
+Careful coordination with the middle/high school counselor is necessary in order to be sure all middle/high school requirements are being fulfilled.
+Admitted students will meet with their College Credit Plus advisor to select and register for classes and should do so in consultation with their middle/high school counselor.

 How are College Credit Plus classes different from traditional college classes?

 Students participating in this program can anticipate the same level of course content, rigor and expectations as found in a regular college-level class.
 This is true regardless of whether the course is delivered online, on the college campus, or at the middle/high school.
 Students should carefully consider whether they possess the academic ability, social and emotional maturity necessary to succeed in college-level courses, and willingness to participate in classes with students and professors of varying ages and backgrounds.